top of page

 There are two main types of life insurance: term and permanent.

-Term Life Insurance:This is coverage for a set number of years—usually 10, 20, or 30.
-It’s popular with younger people because the premiums are lower, especially if you’re healthy.
-It’s ideal for temporary needs like supporting your family until the kids are grown or covering a mortgage.
-Just keep in mind that if you want to extend your term later, the costs may increase dramatically.
+Term life insurance provides coverage for a set number of years—usually 10, 20, or 30.
+It’s popular among younger individuals because the premiums are lower, especially if you’re healthy.
+This type is ideal for temporary needs, such as supporting your family until the kids are grown or covering a mortgage.
+However, keep in mind that if you want to extend your term later, the costs may increase dramatically.
 Term insurance typically does not build cash value or allow extra contributions.

 Layered Life Insurance Plans